-With an influx of website builders and templates, developing websites has become attainable and affordable.
-Though not all content are the same, skilled designers can create, conceptualize, design, collaborate, and deliver websites faster.
+With an influx of website builders and templates in the market, developing websites has become attainable and affordable.
+Skilled designers can create, conceptualize, design, collaborate, and deliver websites faster and efficiently.

 I refreshed a website for a non-profit organization from ground up.
 Effortless and quick design changes coupled with painless edits, especially for non-tech savvy, are priority for this organization.
-After further research of website builders, I picked one that fits the bill.
-Learning curve of this new platform was short and crucial.
-I started with a template; used online community for research; changed the template and built a new one -- all essential for me to understand its expandability and limitations.
-The limitations drove me to create the site better.
+After further research of several website builders, I picked one that fits the bill.
+It was crucial to learn this new platform at a short period of time.
+To do that I started with a template, changed it around, and built it back up so I can understand its expandability and limitations.
+The limitations drove me to create the site better by focusing more on user experience.

 Now, the website is responsive, has CMS capabilities, easy to edit, and expandability is organic.
 And most importantly, it is widely used by people to connect with the organization efficiently.